ros2/ros2_documentation/source/Tutorials/Demos/Intra-Process-Communication.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now let's look at an example just like the one above, except it has two image view nodes.
-All the nodes are still in the same process, but now two image view windows should show up.
+All the nodes are still in the same process, but now there will be two instances of the ``image_view_node`` and so two image view windows should show up.
 (Note for macOS users: your image view windows might be on top of each other).
 Let's run it with the command: